-Elegant theme has a support plugin which can be used in case they need access to your blog admin panel.
-I found that to be a more secured and clear approach to provide support.
+Elegant theme has a support plugin which can be used for when they need access to your blog admin panel.
+I found that to be a more secured and clear approach to offer support.

-Both WordPress plugin comes with an yearly renewable licence fees.
+Both WordPress plugin comes with a yearly renewable licence fees.

 Monarch is part of Elegant Themes package and there is no way to get it alone.
 You need to subscribe the complete Elegant Themes package at $89 yearly.